baijuka/MS2-Project/README.md

 ### Fonts

--  Primary font: Roboto – simple and allowing letters to be settled into their natural width
+-  Primary Font: Roboto – simple and allowing letters to be settled into their natural width
--  Secondary font: Lato – The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness
+-  Secondary Font: Lato – The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness

 ### Icons